ci-lab-cz/crem-ml/README.md

 Overview
 ----------
 Name *CReM-ML* is derived from  *CReM: Chemically reasonlble mutations* and *ML: machine learning*.
-The method is an iterative compound optimizer based on ML models (QSAR) and employing Pareto-frontier or desirability-functions for compound selection.
+The method is an iterative compound optimizer based on ML models (QSAR) and employing multiparameter optimization: MPO.
+We employ Pareto-frontier or desirability-functions for compound selection.
 The concept of  *XAI (explainable Artificial Intelligence)* is employed.
 Model explanations (a.k.a. model interpretation) allow to determine the influence of molecular fragments on their properties.
 Based on these explanations molecules are modified by replacing certain fragments using pre-generated database.
 This (ideally) leads to molecules with improved properties.